-- MPO must electronically submit to Audit Clearinghouse iv.
-The the Federal (FAC) at https://harvester.census.gov/facweb/ the audit reporting package as required by 2 CFR Part 200, Subpart F - Audit Requirements, within the earlier of 30 calendar days after receipt of the auditor's report(s) or nine months after the end of the audit period.
-The FAC is the repository of record for audits required by 2 CFR Part 200, Subpart F - Audit Requirements, and this Agreement.
-However, the Department requires a copy of the audit reporting package also be submitted to FDOTSingleAudit@dot.state.fl.us within the earlier of 30 calendar days after receipt of the auditor's report(s) or nine months after the end of the audit period as required by 2 CFR Part 200, Subpart F - Audit Requirements. - v.
+- iv.
+The MPO must electronically submit to the Federal Audit Clearinghouse (FAC) at https://harvester.census.gov/facweb/ the audit reporting package as required by 2 CFR Part 200, Subpart F Audit Requirements, within the earlier of 30 calendar days after receipt of the auditor's report(s) or nine months after the end of the audit period.
+The FAC is the repository of record for audits required by 2 CFR Part 200, Subpart F Audit Requirements, and this Agreement.
+However, the Department requires a copy of the audit reporting package also be submitted to FDOTSingleAudit@dot.state.fl.us within the earlier of 30 calendar days after receipt of the audit period as required by 2 CFR Part 200, Subpart F Audit Requirements, and this Agreement.
+However, the Department requires a copy of the audit reporting package also be submitted to FDOTSingleAudit@dot.state.fl.us within the earlier of 30 calendar days after receipt of the auditor's report(s) or nine months after the end of the audit period as required by 2 CFR Part 200, Subpart F Audit Requirements. - v.
 Within six months of acceptance of the audit report by the FAC, the Department will review the MPO's audit reporting package, including corrective action plans and management letters, to the extent necessary to determine whether timely and appropriate action on all deficiencies has been taken pertaining to the Federal award provided through the Department by this Agreement.
 If the MPO fails to have an audit conducted in accordance with 2 CFR Part 200, Subpart F Audit Requirements, the Department may impose additional conditions to remedy noncompliance.
 If the Department determines that noncompliance cannot be remedied by imposing additional conditions, the Department may take appropriate actions to enforce compliance, which actions may include but not be limited to the following: - 1.
 Temporarily withhold cash payments pending correction of the deficiency by the MPO or more severe enforcement action by the Department; - 2.
 Disallow (deny both use of funds and any applicable matching credit for) all or part of the cost of the activity or action not in compliance; - 3.
 Wholly or partly suspend or terminate the Federal award; - 4.
 Initiate suspension or debarment proceedings as authorized under 2 C.F.R.
 Part 180 and Federal awarding agency regulations (or in the case of the Department, recommend such a proceeding be initiated by the Federal awarding agency); - 5.
 Withhold further Federal awards for the Project or program; - 6.
 Take other remedies that may be legally available. - vi.
 As a condition of receiving this Federal award, the MPO shall permit the Department, or its designee, the CFO or State of Florida Auditor General access to the MPO's records including financial statements, the independent auditor's working papers and Project records as necessary.
 Records related to unresolved audit findings, appeals or litigation shall be retained until the actionis complete or the dispute is resolved. - vii.
 The Department's contact information for requirements under this part is as follows:Office of